 Hornets beat Pistons, sweep season series

 Miles Bridges had 18 points and seven rebounds, Malik Monk supplied 17 points off the bench and the Charlotte Hornets snapped a five-game losing streak by pulling away from the host Detroit Pistons 87-76 on Monday.
-Devonte' Graham piled up 14 points, seven rebounds and 11 assists as the Hornets completed a four-game sweep of the season series.
+Devonte' Graham collected 14 points, seven rebounds, and 11 assists as the Hornets completed a four-game sweep of the season series.
 Charlotte, which overcame 37.5 percent shooting, has defeated Detroit 10 consecutive times.
 Terry Rozier added 11 points and seven rebounds.

 The Pistons had a 6-0 spurt midway through the third quarter, including four Maker points, to cut Charlotte's lead to 52-50.
 However, Detroit was unable to take the lead.
 Caleb Martin answered with a 3-pointer, and the Hornets' advantage fluctuated between two and five points until Monk and Bridges made deep shots late in the quarter.

 Charlotte was up 66-59 heading into the fourth.
 The Hornets took control with a 12-2 run early in the quarter.
 Graham set up Cody Zeller and Rozier for baskets to get it going.
-He also assisted on a Jalen McDaniels long ball, and then drilled a 3-pointer of his own with 6:19 remaining to make it 78-63.
+He also assisted on a Jalen McDaniels 3-pointer, then drilled a 3 of his own with 6:19 remaining to make it 78-63.
 A Bridges dunk with 3:25 left gave the Hornets an 82-66 lead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)